These activities for college students will help you let loose, have fun, and be less stressed out over academics!

 Or, if hosting a concert isn’t in the school budget, try having an open mic night…it’s a great way to showcase new talent, have some student clubs collaborate, and another way to celebrate the diverse skills of your classmates!

-Perhaps you are a huge music fan and a concert may be too short-term for your liking.
+Perhaps you are a huge music fan or are a film fanatic.
+Maybe a single film showing or a concert may be too short-term for your liking.
 If you want to see tons of your favorite bands and artists perform, perhaps you can purchase tickets to a music festival.

 You will interact and meet tons of interesting people, as well as make new friends.
 And best of all, there are tons of great music festivals out there, even if you live in a small town – it does not need to be Coachella.